removespread/workspace/README.md

 2. **Download Obsidian - The best note-taking program**: [Click here to download it](https://obsidian.md)
 3. **Create a new vault (your local storage for notes)**
 4. **Transfer files from the repo into your newly created Obsidian vault**
+5. **Open obsidian settings, click to "Files and links", in "Attachment folder path" option type "Cache" (you'll setup folder for screenshots)**

 ## To-Do List 📝